 Photo below by Fred Hanselmann http://www.hanselmannphotography.com/Pictures_of_the_tetons.html)

-The other road in this circle tour (Teton Park Road, inner park road) is on the other side of the river, closer to the mountains.
-It also has various turnouts worth stopping at.
+The other road through Grand Teton National Park in a potential loop tour (Teton Park Road, inner park road) is on the other side of the river, closer to the mountains.
+It also has many turnouts worth stopping at.

 With a telephoto or your own binoculars you can see any moose that are in the vicinity up close:

-At Moose junction, just over the bridge, turn left to the Grand Tetons Discovery and Visitor center , (also know as the Moose Visitor Center) which has the biggest collection of books, postcards and posters for sale (they accept your Yosemite Conservancy membership card for a discount) and free wireless internet.
+At Moose junction, just over the bridge, turn left to the Grand Tetons Discovery and Visitor center , (also know as the Moose Visitor Center, and also known as the Craig Thomas Discovery and Visitor center) which has the biggest collection of books, postcards and posters for sale (they accept your Yosemite Conservancy donor membership card for a discount) and free wireless internet.

 From the welcome-to info: